MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/mainframe-rehosting/tmaxsoft/install-openframe-azure.md

 OpenFrame includes multiple components that create the mainframe emulation environment on Azure.
 For example, OpenFrame online services replace the mainframe middleware such as IBM Customer Information Control System (CICS), and OpenFrame Batch, with its TJES component, replaces the IBM mainframe's Job Entry Subsystem (JES).

 OpenFrame works with any relational database, including Oracle Database, Microsoft SQL Server, IBM Db2, and MySQL.
 This installation of OpenFrame uses the TmaxSoft Tibero relational database.
 Both OpenFrame and Tibero run on a Linux operating system.
-This tutorial installs CentOS 7.3, although you can use other supported Linux distributions.The OpenFrame application server and the Tibero database are installed on one virtual machine (VM).
+This tutorial installs CentOS 7.3, although you can use other supported Linux distributions.
+The OpenFrame application server and the Tibero database are installed on one virtual machine (VM).

 The tutorial steps you through the installation of the OpenFrame suite components.
 Some must be installed separately.